Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

 - The Mets have the 19th-ranked team ERA across all league pitching staffs (4.36).

-- Mets pitchers combine to rank 14th in baseball in home runs given up (185 total, 1.2 per game).
+- Mets pitchers combine to allow 185 total home runs at a clip of 1.2 per game (to rank 13th in the league).

-- The Mets are sending Lucchesi (3-0) out to make his ninth start of the season.
-He is 3-0 with a 2.88 ERA and 29 strikeouts through 40 2/3 innings pitched.
+- Lucchesi (3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched) gets the start for the Mets, his ninth of the season.

-- In his last outing on Tuesday against the Miami Marlins, the left-hander went 5 2/3 innings, giving up two earned runs while surrendering six hits.
+- The left-hander last appeared on Tuesday, Sept.
+19 against the Miami Marlins, when he tossed 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.